Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 What can I serve with blw pancakes?

-In the early stages of blw, you don’t necessarily need to serve anything with these, since they offer all of the macronutrients and specific micronutrients, like iron, for baby.
+In the early stages of blw, you don’t necessarily need to serve anything with these, since they offer all of the macronutrients and specific micronutrients, like iron and healthy fats, for baby.
 However, if you have a big eater, or as babies grow, you can choose to serve nut butters or dips alongside, or even serve with eggs or yogurt.
+Much will depend on baby’s age.

 I’m scared to introduce allergens – can I leave out the eggs?

-Yes, you can leave out the eggs if you choose.
+Yes, you can leave out the eggs.
 The consistency may be different, but you could also add more flax seeds and make a flax egg.
 If you have a family history of food allergies, you should speak with your pediatrician about concerns introducing certain foods and food groups.

 Can I make these without a blender?